Thomas E. Donilon: Asia

 Donilon was a prominent advocate of the Obama administration's "pivot" or rebalance to Asia.
 Donilon described the policy in a speech at the Asia Society in 2013: "The United States is implementing a comprehensive, multidimensional strategy: strengthening alliances; deepening partnerships with emerging powers; building a stable, productive, and constructive relationship with China; empowering regional institutions; and helping to build a regional economic architecture that can sustain shared prosperity."

-In July 2012, Donilon met with then Chinese President Hu Jintao and Dai Bingguo.
-The next year he traveled to China again and met with Xi Jinping; during his visit, Donilon called for a "healthy, stable, and reliable military-to-military relationship" between the United States and China.
+In July 2012, Donilon met with then Chinese leader Hu Jintao and Dai Bingguo.
+The next year, he traveled to China again and met with Xi Jinping; during his visit, Donilon called for a "healthy, stable, and reliable military-to-military relationship" between the United States and China.

 Donilon was also critical of China at times.
 He was the first American official to publicly admonish China for its cyber espionage.
 In 2013, in a speech to the Asia Society, Donilon said "Increasingly, U.S. businesses are speaking out about their serious concerns about sophisticated, targeted theft of confidential business information and proprietary technologies through cyber-intrusions on an unprecedented scale."
 Donilon said China must recognize the risk such activities pose to the reputation of Chinese industry, to bilateral relations, and to international trade.
 Beijing, he said, must also "take serious steps to investigate" allegations of hacking.

-Before leaving the Obama Administration, Donilon coordinated a two-day informal summit between President Xi Jinping and Obama held in Sunnylands, California, in June 2013.
+Before leaving the Obama Administration, Donilon coordinated a two-day informal summit between Chinese leader Xi Jinping and Obama held in Sunnylands, California, in June 2013.